-It display the amplifications and deletions within the genomic region of interest (Fig.3).
+It displays the amplifications and deletions within the genomic region of interest (Fig.3).

-Fig.3 Output from genCov displaying coverage (bottom plots) showing focal deletions in sample A (last exon) and B (second intron) within a gene of interest.
-GC content (top plot) is encoded via a range of colours for each exon .
+Fig.3 Output from GenCon displaying coverage (bottom plots) showing focal deletions in sample A (last exon) and B (second intron) within a gene of interest.
+GC content (top plot) is encoded via a range of colors for each exon .

 It allows the user to plot copy numbers in a broader view and shows an ideogram for an individual sample at the chromosome level.

-It displays the frequency of samples with in the genomic dataset which have gained or lost the copy numbers at specific gene loci.
+It displays the frequency of samples within the genomic dataset which has gained or lost the copy numbers at specific gene loci.